-Criteria Schools Operating/Thriving Under Constraints Schools at the Forefront Resource Availability and Management The school resources are limited and outdated; access to technology is minimal and designed for sharing among students; teachers need to juggle multiple roles; high reliance on donors and volunteers The school has access to cutting-edge resources and advanced facilities; teachers demonstrate expertise in their respective fields; materials are up-to-date; has strategic partnerships with various organizations Student Limited student autonomy due to Student autonomy is highly promoted;
+Criteria Schools Operating/Thriving Under Constraints Schools at the Forefront Resource Availability and Management The school resources are limited and outdated access to technology is minimal and designed for sharing among students teachers need to juggle multiple roles, high reliance on donors and volunteers.
+The school has access to cutting edge resources and advanced facilities, teachers demonstrate expertise in their respective fields; materials are up to date; has strategic partnerships with various organizations.
+Student Limited student autonomy due to Student autonomy is highly promoted

-Performance minimal resources available; methods are low cost i.e. group work; students are framed to learn in the context of resilience and adaptability; performance in national assessments may vary; focused on local employment students perform well at global programs and competitions; students' tools and methods for learning are high-tech and refined; promotes critical thinking; excels in standardized assessments; focused on college or advanced study admissions Flexibility and Innovation Curriculum implementation needs to be practical and at a low cost; shows flexibility to address immediate needs; repurposes limited resources to address gaps; conducts practical models and community projects within budget constraints Curriculum continues to update and develop based on changing times; demonstrates strategic flexibility; establishes creative simulation environments; can collaborate with experts in various fields
+Performance methods are low over the group work students are framed to learn in the context of resulence and adaptability, performance in national assessments may vary, focused on local employment. students perform well at global programs and competitions, students' tools and methods for learning are high-tech and refined, promotes critical thinking lexcels in standardized assessments, focused on college or advanced study admissions.
+Flexibility and innevenion Curriculars independentation needs to be practical and at a law cost, shows flexibility to indiffess immediate needs, recurrices bimited resources to endiness gaps, conducts practical indicate and community projects within budget constraints.
+Curregium continues to update and develop based on changing times, demonstrates strategic flexibility; establishes creative simulation environments; can collaborate with experts in various fields